-Summer is a great time to head to the beach, fire up the grill or go camping.
+Summer is the season to head to the beach, fire up the grill or go camping.
 But it’s also a terrific time to earn a little extra cash.

-You can make money year round, of course.
-But the long days, warm weather and (for some) flexible schedules of summer offer some unique opportunities to cash in.
+You can make money year-round, of course.
+But summer offers some unique opportunities to cash in on long days, warm weather and flexible schedules.

-Here are seven great ways to pad your bank account as the temperature rises.
+Here are some great gigs for padding your bank account as the temperature rises:

 4. Lawn and yard care servicer